 This is nothing new

-In many of these workplaces this kind of lifestyle is endemic: law firms, many parts of finance, management consulting, medicine, many startups, and games development to name just a few.
-There is some variation by culture and nation: the USA (where hard work is sanctified in the protestant work ethic and the American dream) and Japan are notorious, with the Japanese even having a word for death by overwork: karōshi.
+In many of these workplaces this kind of lifestyle is endemic: law firms, many parts of finance, management consulting, medicine, many startups, and computer game development to name just a few.
+There is some variation by culture and nation: the USA (where extra hard work is sanctified in the protestant work ethic and a price of chasing the American dream) and Japan are notorious, with the Japanese even having a word for death by overwork: karōshi.
 Mainland Europe is a bit different: I once had a German colleague who explained to me that in Germany if you didn’t complete your work within the statutory 35 hour week, you were assumed to be under-skilled and referred for remedial training.

 The crazy part is that this kind of work pattern is detrimental to quality and creativity, as well as individual happiness.
 It’s likely that working longer for sustained periods especially in knowledge work results in bad decisions and outcomes that generate more re-work.